6/12/2003 California Institute of

 techniques.

-the environment now should help direct the technologies that will be the basis
+environment now should help direct the technologies that will be the basis of a

-of a hydrogen economy," Tromp adds.
-"If hydrogen emissions present an
+hydrogen economy,” Tromp adds.
+“If hydrogen emissions present an environmental

-environmental hazard, then recognizing that hazard now can help guide
+hazard, then recognizing that hazard now can help guide investments in

-to be environmentally friendly in every respect, then designers could pursue the
+environmentally friendly in every respect, then designers could pursue the most

 safeguards."

-we have an emission scenario at this stage," says Eiler.
-"In past
+have an emission scenario at this stage,” says Eiler.
+“In past cases — with

-cases -- with chlorofluorocarbons, nitrogen oxides, methane, methyl bromide,
+chlorofluorocarbons, nitrogen oxides, methane, methyl bromide, carbon dioxide,

-carbon dioxide, and carbon monoxide -- we always found out that there were
+and carbon monoxide — we always found out that there were problems long after

-problems long after they were in common use.
-But this time, we have a unique
+they were in common use.
+But this time, we have a unique opportunity to study

 If hydrogen indeed turns out to be bad for the